codeknight13/WordSearch/README.md

-#                                                 TapSearchAPI
+#                                                 WordSearchAPI

 ___

 ## Description : -

-### TapSearchAPI achieves the following objectives : -
+### WordSearchAPI achieves the following objectives : -

 It takes multiple paragraphs separated by two new lines, and update them in our DataBase.